 mapping the TLS error alert type to H.248 observed events parameter mgea/eat equal to "IANA registered codepoint"; and

-tagging observed event parameter mgea/blai to equal "remote".
+tagging observed event parameter mgea/blai equal to "remote".

 11.6.1.3 MG locally generated TLS error alerts and sent to remote TLS endpoint

+The MGC may subscribe to be notified about TLS warning error alerts via event mgea.
+Whenever there are such MG locally generated TLS error alerts, an outgoing TLS error alert at warning level is sent and the MG shall notify theMGC by:

+mapping the TLS error alert type to H.248 observed events parameter mgea/eat equal to "IANA registered codepoint"; and

-As per the previous clause 11.6.1.2, but a tagging mgea/blai equal "local".
+tagging observed event parameter mgea/blai equal to "local".

 11.6.1.4 MGC triggered TLS error alert, sent by the MG to remote TLS endpoint

-When the MGC provides signal mgcea, then the MG shall generate a TLS alert message based on the information as contained in signal parameters al and ad, and sent the TLS alerts towards the remote TLS endpoint.
+When the MGC provides signal mgcea, then the MG shall generate a TLS alert message based on the information as contained in signal parameters al and ad, and sent the TLS alert towards the remote TLS endpoint.

 11.6.2 TLS fatal error alerts